2026 Georgetown University Research & Innovation Showcase

 Reverse Pitch

-Manbir Singh is the Program Manager for BARDA Ventures and the BARDA Accelerator Network at the Biomedical Advanced Research and Development Authority (BARDA), within the U.S. Department of Health and Human Services (HHS), Administration for Strategic Preparedness and Response (ASPR).
-In his role, Manbir helps grow and foster the medical countermeasures startup ecosystem by accelerating the development and commercialization of next-generation health security solutions through entrepreneurial mentorship and non-dilutive funding programs via the BARDA Accelerator Network, along with equity investments through BARDA Ventures.
-Manbir’s background is in infectious disease research before transitioning to venture building, commercialization, and technical and business support for early-stage innovators and entrepreneurs transitioning their technology from the bench to market.
-Before joining BARDA, Manbir led and supported multiple federally funded deep tech startup studios and accelerator programs, managing partnerships, technology sourcing, and due diligence with labs across the DoD, DHS, DOE, NASA, NIST, HHS, the VA, and several universities.
+Manbir Singh is the program manager for BARDA Ventures and the BARDA Accelerator Network at the Biomedical Advanced Research and Development Authority (BARDA), within the US Department of Health and Human Services (HHS), Administration for Strategic Preparedness and Response (ASPR).
+In his role, Singh helps grow and foster the medical countermeasures startup ecosystem by accelerating the development and commercialization of next-generation health security solutions through entrepreneurial mentorship and non-dilutive funding programs via the BARDA Accelerator Network, along with equity investments through BARDA Ventures.
+Singh’s background is in infectious disease research before transitioning to venture building, commercialization, and technical and business support for early-stage innovators and entrepreneurs transitioning their technology from the bench to market.
+Before joining BARDA, Singh led and supported multiple federally funded deep tech startup studios and accelerator programs, managing partnerships, technology sourcing, and due diligence with labs across the DoD, DHS, DOE, NASA, NIST, HHS, the VA, and several universities.

-Maryclaire Abowd is a Senior Business Development Manager on the Amazon Web Services (AWS) Worldwide Public Sector Global Education team, based in Washington, DC.
+Maryclaire Abowd is a senior business development manager on the Amazon Web Services (AWS) Worldwide Public Sector Global Education team, based in Washington, DC.
 She works with education and research customers around the world to help them harness the power of cloud technology to advance their missions.
-With over twelve years of experience in the IT and services industry, Maryclaire focuses on go-to-market strategy for the global education sector, with a particular emphasis on academic research, helping universities and research institutions unlock the full potential of cloud and artificial intelligence to drive meaningful outcomes.
+With more than 12 years of experience in the IT and services industry, Abowd focuses on go-to-market strategy for the global education sector, with a particular emphasis on academic research, helping universities and research institutions unlock the full potential of cloud and artificial intelligence to drive meaningful outcomes.
 Her passion for global education was shaped in part by her time at the American University in Cairo Onsi Sawiris School of Business, where she worked prior to joining AWS, an experience that deepened her commitment to expanding access to transformative technology for learners and researchers worldwide.
-Maryclaire holds a Bachelor of Arts in International Studies and Middle East and Islamic Studies from Boston College and a graduate degree from the London School of Economics, and she was awarded a United States Fulbright Award to conduct independent research at Cairo University.
+Abowd holds a bachelor of arts degree in international studies and Middle East and Islamic studies from Boston College and a graduate degree from the London School of Economics, and she was awarded a United States Fulbright Award to conduct independent research at Cairo University.

 Startups backed by Georgetown research, students, and alumni showcase their companies to you.

 PushCART Therapeutics is a newly-formed spinout from Georgetown University.
-The company has worldwide, exclusive rights to a portfolio of inventions developed by Louis Weiner, who served for 18 years as director of the Lombardi Cancer Center.
-The company’s technology uniquely addresses a major obstacle in the treatment of solid tumors (e.g., pancreatic, lung, colorectal, etc, comprising 90% of all cancers) – namely the ability of immune cells to penetrate the dense fibrosis (scar tissue) that wall off the tumor.
-PushCART’s technology also is applicable to a wide range of fibrotic diseases, which together contribute to about 45% of all deaths in Western countries.
+The company has worldwide, exclusive rights to a portfolio of inventions developed by Louis Weiner, who served for 18 years as director of the Lombardi Comprehensive Cancer Center.
+The company’s technology uniquely addresses a major obstacle in the treatment of solid tumors (e.g., pancreatic, lung, colorectal, comprising 90% of all cancers) – namely, the ability of immune cells to penetrate the dense fibrosis (scar tissue) that walls off the tumor.
+PushCART’s technology also is applicable to a wide range of fibrotic diseases, which together contribute to about 45 percent of all deaths in Western countries.
 The company currently expects to be in Ph1 clinical trials by Q2 or Q3 of next year.

 Uvantis Therapeutics is a biotechnology company developing live biotherapeutic products targeting the urinary microbiome to prevent and treat recurrent urinary tract infections (rUTIs).
 Growing evidence shows that disruption of the urinary microbial ecosystem contributes to infection susceptibility and recurrence.
 The company’s lead program focuses on a defined microbial therapeutic designed to colonize the urinary tract and reduce pathogen overgrowth.
 By advancing microbiome-driven approaches to urologic disease, Uvantis aims to deliver durable, non-antibiotic treatment options that address a major unmet clinical need while helping reduce antibiotic resistance.